 Accrued Insurance-The Company retains, up to specified limits, certain risks related to general liability, workers' compensation and auto liability.
-Risks are managed through either high deductible insurance or, for Clark Pest Control only, a non-affiliated group captive insurance member arrangement.
+Risks are managed through either high deductible insurance or, for Clark Pest Control only, a nonaffiliated group captive insurance member arrangement.
 The estimated costs of existing and future claims under the retained loss program are accrued based upon historical trends as incidents occur, whether reported or unreported (although actual settlement of the claims may not be made until future periods) and may be subsequently revised based on developments relating to such claims.
-The group captive is subject to a third-party actuary retained by the captive manager, independent from the Company.
+The group captive is subject to a thirdparty actuary retained by the captive manager, independent from the Company.
 For the high deductible insurance program, the Company contracts with an independent third-party actuary to provide the Company an estimated liability based upon historical claims information.
 The actuarial study is a major consideration in establishing the reserve, along with management's knowledge of changes in business practice and existing claims compared to current balances.
 Management's judgment is inherently subjective as a number of factors are outside management's knowledge and control.
 Additionally, historical information is not always an accurate indication of future events.
 The Company continues to be proactive in safety and risk management to develop and maintain ongoing programs to reduce and prevent incidents and claims.
-Initiatives that have been implemented include required pre-employment screening and ongoing motor vehicle record review for all drivers, post-offer physicals for new employees, pre-hire, random and post incident drug testing, driver training and post-injury nurse triage for work-related injuries.
+Initiatives that have been implemented include required pre-employment screening and ongoing motor vehicle record review for all drivers, post-offer physicals for new employees, pre-hire, random and post incident drug testing, driver training and post-injury nurse triage for workrelated injuries.
 The accruals and reserves we hold are based on estimates that involve a degree of judgment and are inherently variable and could be overestimated or insufficient.
-If actual claims exceed our estimates, our operating results could be materially affec
+If actual claims exceed our estimates, our operating results could be materially affected, and our ability to take timely corrective actions to limit future costs may be limited.